African Children's Choir: Performances

 The choir appears on Michael W. Smith's 2008 album A New Hallelujah, which was live recorded during a worship concert in Houston.

 In 2008, the choir sang for former President George W. Bush and recorded with Michael W. Smith.
 On 29 September 2009, the choir celebrated their 25th Anniversary at the Hotel Vancouver in Vancouver, British Columbia, Canada, where the choir held their first performance 25 years before.
 Special guests at the event included Bob Geldof, who used to live in Vancouver, where he used to work for the Georgia Straight, Paul Rodgers and Michael McDonald.

 Also in 2009, the choir performed for Her Majesty, Queen Elizabeth II and Ugandan President Yoweri Museveni at Commonwealth Day in London, England.

 Alicia Keys sang with the choir at Black Ball Gala.

 The choir sang for US Global Leadership Coalition honoring former First Lady and Senator Hillary Clinton.

 The choir sang "All You Need is Love" for the Playing for Change Campaign.

 In 2010, the choir was featured on A Christmas Cornucopia with Annie Lennox.

 The choir were part of the "Commonwealth Band" who performed with the Military Wives at the Diamond Jubilee Concert in 2012.

 The choir also performed with two other choirs from the United States and France singing "What a Wonderful World" for the Playing for Change campaign.

 Programs in Africa

 Other than the touring Choir, which is the primary fundraising and awareness program of the organization, Music for Life operate several programs in Africa:

 Music for Life Centers

-The Music for Life program runs in 12 Centers, (10 in South Africa, 2 in Uganda), where they work with approximately 50 children in each center.
+The Music for Life program runs in 12 Centers, (10 in South Africa, 2 in Uganda), where they work with approximately 50 children in each centre.
 These children have either been orphaned by AIDS, or have parents that can no longer care for and provide for them, or who are in the care of aged grandparents who are unable to effectively care for them.
-Music for Life Centers provides music, dance, life skills, as well as nutrition and education (many of the centers are actually based in schools).
+Music for Life Centers provides music, dance, life skills, as well as nutrition and education (many of the centrrs are actually based in schools).